Plastic Tank Installation Instructions

 - Check levelling of tank periodically.

 - Be sure to compact backfill under the inlet and outlet pipe connections.
+Add support under pipes to resist potential pipe fracture from settling of backfill over time.

 - If tank is warm from sunlight, allow to cool before completing backfilling.